Skip to contents

 In this tutorial, we will illustrate how to identify conserved spatial ecotypes (SEs) across multiple samples using the MultiSpatialEcoTyper function.
 Each sample represents a single-cell spatial transcriptomics data, including a gene expression profile and associated single-cell metadata.

 The melanoma sample includes spatial expression data for 500 genes across 27,907 cells, while the colon cancer sample contains data for 38,080 cells.
-In both samples, cells were categorized into ten distinct cell types: B cells, CD4+ T cells, CD8+ T cells, NK cells, plasma cells, macrophages, dendritic cells (DC), fibroblasts, endothelial cells, and the cancer cell of origin (CCOs).
-Due to their high heterogeneity, CCOs were excluded from this demonstration.
+In both samples, cells were categorized into ten distinct cell types: B cells, CD4+ T cells, CD8+ T cells, NK cells, plasma cells, macrophages, dendritic cells (DC), fibroblasts, endothelial cells, and cancer cells.
+Cancer cells are excluded from this demonstration to reduce processing time.

-All cells were also annotated into four spatial regions, including tumor, inner margin, outer margin, and stroma.
-The tumor and stroma regions were defined based on the density of cancer cells.
-The inner and outer margins were delineated as regions extending 250 μm inside and outside the tumor boundaries, respectively.
-In addition, we assessed distance of each single cell to tumor/stroma interface by computing the shortest Euclidean distance to tumor regions (or stromal regions) for cells localized in stromal region (or tumor regions).
-A positive distance is used for cells localized in tumor region, and a negative distance is used for cells localized in stroma region.
+All cells are grouped into four spatial regions: tumor, inner margin, outer margin, and stroma.
+The tumor and stroma regions are defined based on the density of cancer cells, as described in the CytoSPACE paper.
+The inner and outer margins are defined as regions extending 250 μm inside and outside the tumor boundaries, respectively.
+Furthermore, we quantified each cell’s distance to the tumor–stroma interface by calculating the shortest Euclidean distance to the nearest tumor region (for stromal cells) or stromal region (for tumor cells).
+A positive distance indicates cells located within the tumor region, while a negative distance indicates cells located within the stroma.

 First load required packages for this vignette